Mark Geiger: Major League Soccer

+2011 U-20 World Cup

 Geiger officiated at the 2011 FIFA U-20 World Cup in Colombia.
 He officiated the Group E game between eventual tournament champions Brazil and Austria at Estadio Metropolitano Roberto Meléndez in Barranquilla.
 He then took charge of the Group B game between Uruguay and Cameroon at Estadio El Campín in Bogotá.
 He was appointed to the Round of 16 match between Spain and South Korea at Estadio Palogrande in Manizales.
 Finally, he refereed the Final with American Assistant Referee Sean Hurd and Canadian Assistant Referee Joe Fletcher, between Brazil and Portugal at Estadio El Campín in Bogotá.
 This was the first time a referee from the United States has ever officiated a major men's tournament final.